uinix-js/uinix-ui/readme.md

 /**
  * System styles
  *
- * Specify breakpoints, global styles, style variants, and custom styles
+ * Specify global styles, style variants, and custom styles
  * that can be reused across your UIs.
  *
  * Styles may/should reference theme values for theme-driven development.
  */
 const styles = createStyles({
-  /**
-   * Defines responsive media query breakpoints (min-width based).
-   * Supports responsive styles when specified in array form.
-   */
-  breakpoints: ['480px', '768px'],
   /**
    * Affects the global stylesheet.
    * Useful for CSS resets, styling HTML elements, and overriding vendor classes.